 - The Pittsburgh Penguins, then owned by a group headed by Roger Marino, filed for Chapter XI protection on October 13th, 1998

-- In early January 2003, the Ottawa Senators, who listed debts of $166.2 million, including $50.7 million to Covanta Energy Corp., $40 million to the Canadian Imperial Bank of Commerce, $20 million to FleetBoston Financial Corp., and $14.2 million to the NHL, filed for bankruptcy protection
+- In early January 2003, the Ottawa Senators listed debts of $166.2 million, including $50.7 million to Covanta Energy Corp., $40 million to the Canadian Imperial Bank of Commerce, $20 million to FleetBoston Financial Corp., and $14.2 million to the NHL, filed for bankruptcy protection.

-In addition, the Tribune Company, owners of the Chicago Cubs, file for bankruptcy protection on December 9th, 2008; the Cubs were not part of the filing.
+In addition, the Tribune Company, owners of the Chicago Cubs, filed for bankruptcy protection on December 9th, 2008; the Cubs were not part of the filing.

-It's pretty clear that we have not yet reached the bottom of the current downturn.
-Based on past events, if a North American pro sports team is going to file for bankruptcy protection under Chapter XI in the near future, it will probably be a franchise in the NHL, and that franchise is unlikely to disappear.
+We have not yet reached the bottom of the current downturn.
+Based on past events, if a North American pro sports team is going to file for bankruptcy protection under Chapter XI shortly, it will probably be a franchise in the NHL, and that franchise is unlikely to disappear.
 I have not been following the events on the other side of the Atlantic recently, but I would guess that things could be bad for football clubs in the top European leagues.